RoyalUr/RoyalUr.net/.github/ISSUE_TEMPLATE/miscellaneous.md

 _Please fill this up with as much detail related to your issue as possible._

-Thankyou for participating in the development of The Royal Game of Ur!
+Thankyou for participating in the development of RoyalUr.net!